saltyorg/docs/docs/sandbox/apps/recyclarr.md

 ## Configuration

-Edit the Recyclarr section in [sandbox `settings.yml`:](../settings.md) and enter your desired update schedule using standard cron syntax.
+Edit the Recyclarr section in Sandbox `settings.yml` and enter your desired update schedule using standard cron syntax.

 ```yaml
      recyclarr: